 A post mortem performed showed that the food served and eaten by the deceased contained milk that triggered a serious anaphylactic reaction to the deceased.

-Who is Owner Of Byron Restaurant?
+Who Is The Owner Of Byron Restaurant?

-Owner Of Byron Restaurant is Simon Wilkinson.
+The owner Of Byron Restaurant is Simon Wilkinson.
 He Said

 “We take allergies extremely seriously and have robust procedures in place and although those procedures were in line with all the rules and guidelines, we train our staff to respond in the right way.
 It’s clear current rules and requirements are not enough and the industry needs to do more – more to help customers with allergies and more to raise awareness of the risks of allergies.”